Menu

 Alimony may not be ordered for a period longer than the length of the marriage, unless special circumstances exist.

 If there are substantial, material, and unforeseeable changes in the circumstances, either party may petition the court for an order modifying alimony.
 However, the court may not modify alimony to address needs of the recipient that did not exist at the time the divorce decree was issued by the court, unless special circumstances exist.
-Call our office today at (435) 777-3304 to discuss modifying an alimony order.
+Call Fair Price Lawyers today to discuss modifying an alimony order.

 An alimony order automatically terminates upon the remarriage or death of the recipient.
 The court may also terminate an alimony order if the recipient cohabits with another person after the order for alimony is issued.
 In such a case, the paying party must file a motion with the court and produce evidence of cohabitation.
 There is a time limit for filing a motion to terminate alimony for cohabitation.
 The motion must be filed no later than one year from the day on which the paying party knew or should have known that the former spouse has cohabited with another person.
 An important point is that the party asking the court to terminate alimony does not need to prove that the former spouse was cohabiting on the date they file their motion to terminate.

 If the party ordered to pay alimony fails to do so, the recipient party may file a motion asking the court to enforce the alimony order.
 The court may issue a money judgment for alimony arrears.
 The court may also find the party in contempt of court and order the party to pay a fine or serve time in jail, in addition to paying the arrears.
-Call our office today at (435) 777-3304 to discuss enforcing an alimony order.
+Call Fair Price Lawyers today at (801) 999-0104 to discuss enforcing your alimony order.

 Yes, but before an alimony order from another state can be enforced or modified in Utah, it first must be registered in Utah.
-Call our office today at (435) 777-3304 to discuss registering a foreign alimony order.
+Call Fair Price Lawyers today at (801) 999-0104 to discuss registering a foreign alimony order.

 Utah law requires that the court make an equitable division of marital property, including real property (real estate), personal property, retirement accounts, and pension benefits.
 Equitable means fair.
 However, an equitable division will not necessarily be a 50/50 split of property.
 Deciding what is a fair distribution of property requires the court to consider several factors, including the length of the marriage, the age, health, and earning capacity of the parties.
 For long-term marriages, the court may decide that it is fair to give one party more or less than 50% of the property.
 For short-term marriages, the court may put the people back into the economic position they were in before the marriage.
 In other words, he gets what was his at the beginning of the marriage, and she gets what was hers.
 If the parties to a divorce or annulment agree about how to divide their property, the court must still review the agreement to confirm that it is fair.